 Here’s my experience with Serbian Banca Intesa.
+Updated version of this post, with the technical e-banking aspects added, is on my IT website: Banca Intesa e-banking and my experience.
 I’ve spent over 5 years with them and feel the need to share my experience.
 As their website’s home page says:

 1. Introduction – how I came to Banca Intesa